 7. Some private cord blood banks say that they have ‘successfully released’ cord blood units.
 Does this relate to the successful treatment of a patient with cord blood?

 ‘Successful release’ does not necessarily mean that patients have been treated with the cord blood.
 It could simply involve the transfer of a cord blood unit from the private cord blood bank to a hospital.
 If you have questions about how a bank’s cord blood has been used, then you should ask the private cord blood bank how many units of cord blood banked by them have been used to treat patients.
-You may also wish to ask the banks for information that they have about clinical outcomes for the patients treated.
+You may also wish to ask the bank for any information they have about clinical outcomes for the patients treated.

 8. What about the fees and costs?

 The fees set by private cord blood banks will vary.
 You should ask for a breakdown of the charges to find out what is included.
-For example
+For example:

 - Is the service of a trained phlebotomist is included?